juanuys/juanuys.github.io/_posts/2021-07-23-week-9--industry-insight-1.md

 # Worker collective

 As much as I dislike seeing so much wealth rise to the top on a daily basis, perhaps starting a collective will be quite hard indeed.
 Or it won't happen easily.
-I think relationships that end up in partnerships like these take a lot of time, so perhaps the collective will gestate.
+I think relationships that end up in partnerships like these take a lot of time, so perhaps the "collective" idea will gestate.

 # Work-life balance